The 7 Steps of Dog Grooming & The #1 Rule to Follow

 - Prioritising the removal of painful ingrown nails over a perfect paw trim.

-The groomer assesses the dog’s coat, skin condition, and temperament.
-They discuss the desired haircut with you and perform an initial brush-out to remove loose hair and minor tangles before the bath. - Bathing
+- Pre-groom assessment and brush-out – The groomer assesses the dog’s coat, skin condition, and temperament.
+They discuss the desired haircut and perform an initial brush-out to remove loose hair and minor tangles before the bath.

-The dog is washed with a shampoo and conditioner appropriate for its skin and coat type.
+- Bathing – The dog is washed with a shampoo and conditioner for its skin and coat type.
 This may include hypoallergenic, de-shedding, or whitening products.
-Thorough rinsing is crucial to prevent skin irritation. - Drying
+Thorough rinsing is important to prevent skin irritation.

-The dog is dried using a combination of towels and professional dryers.
-Groomers use specific techniques and temperature settings to ensure the dog is dried safely and efficiently, preparing the coat for an even clip. - Clipping & Styling
+- Drying – The dog is dried using towels and professional dryers.
+Groomers use specific techniques and temperature settings to ensure the dog is dried safely and efficiently, preparing the coat for an even clip.

-This is where the haircut happens.
-Using clippers and scissors, the groomer styles the dog’s coat to the agreed-upon length and design.
-This can range from a simple all-over clip to a complex, breed-specific pattern. - Nail Clipping
+- Clipping & styling – This is where the haircut happens.
+Using clippers and scissors, the groomer styles the dog’s coat to the agreed-upon length.
+This can range from a simple all-over clip to a breed-specific pattern.

-The groomer trims the nails to a safe length, avoiding the sensitive quick.
-Long nails can cause pain and posture problems, making this a vital step for your dog’s health.
-Learn more in our guide to nail clipping. - Ear and Eye Cleaning
+- Nail clipping – The groomer trims the nails to a safe length, avoiding the sensitive quick.
+Long nails can cause pain and posture problems, making this an important step for your dog’s health.
+Learn more in our guide to nail clipping.

-The ears are gently cleaned to remove wax and debris, which helps prevent infections.
-The area around the eyes is also cleaned of any tear stains or debris. - Finishing Touches
+- Ear and eye cleaning – The ears are gently cleaned to remove wax and debris, which helps prevent infections.
+The area around the eyes is also cleaned of any tear stains or debris.

-The groomer performs a final brush-through, trims any stray hairs, and may add a finishing touch like a bandana or a light spritz of dog-friendly cologne before the dog is returned to you.
+- Finishing touches – The groomer performs a final brush-through, trims any stray hairs, and may add a bandana or a light spritz of dog-friendly cologne.

 According to the RSPCA Australia, regular grooming is essential for a dog’s health and welfare.
 Introducing your pet to these steps from a young age can make the experience positive for life.
 Learn more in our guide to puppy grooming.